Jun 01, 2020

 America’s Best Places to Work Inspire Extra Effort in Extraordinary Times.
 Because we were still in recovery from the 2008 financial collapse, we offered advice on how to inspire and engage employees in “turbulent times”.

 A decade ago some organizations were building effective teams and in doing so, were thriving.
 Those organizations rated far higher on this survey item: “My team collaborates, effectively leveraging individual strengths”.
-Current research reinforces that teamwork is crucial for employees in times of change.
-According to my colleague Dr. Charlie Heidrick, “those who report having a strong sense of teamwork in their job are twenty-two times more likely to be engaged at work than those who don’t.”
+Current research reinforces that teamwork is crucial for employees in times of change: Those who report having a strong sense of teamwork in their job are twenty-two times more likely to be engaged at work than those who don’t.

-In review of the advice on teamwork and collaboration we offered a decade ago, our recommendations still hold true, with an exception noted based on the current social distancing recommendations.
-We need to engage, and re-engage, our teams as we face this pandemic together.
-Here’s what you can do:
+In review of the advice on teamwork and collaboration we offered a decade ago, our recommendations still hold true, especially as organizations plan for the future.
+Here's how you can engage or re-engage employees as you work through transition:

 Now more than ever we need to make sure our team members know we’re in this together and are working to create a collaborative work environment.